Sprinter05/gochat/doc/IMPLEMENTATION.md

 This server implementes all **Actions**, including the optional `KEEP` for persistent connections.
 It also implements all **administrative operations** and all **hooks**.

-**Dangling usernames** can be used by new accounts unless the previous owner of that username has messages cached in the database.
+**Dangling usernames** cannot be used by new accounts, meaning that once registered, that username can never be reused.

 ## Permissions